 What Causes Astigmatism?

-When your cornea is irregularly shaped, light that enters the eye cannot come to a single point; instead, it scatters, focusing at multiple points both in front of and behind your retina.
+When your cornea is irregularly shaped, the light that enters the eye cannot come to a single point; instead, it scatters, focusing at multiple points both in front of and behind your retina.
 This results in the trademark blurry vision of astigmatism.

 Astigmatism can sometimes develop after an eye injury.
 A rare eye disease called keratoconus – which causes your cornea to progressively change its shape – can also result in severe astigmatism.
 Dr. Brooks will carefully diagnose your condition during a comprehensive eye examination to determine the underlying cause.